mcjohnalds/react-table-drag-select/readme.md

 ## Disabling some cells

-You can disable some cells.
+You can disable cells individually.
 Example:

 ```jsx
 <TableDragSelect>